-From the beginning of the project, Elk Run Farm has always emphasized the importance of partnerships throughout every step of the journey including funding, volunteer management, and marketing/visibility.
+From the very beginning, Elk Run Farm has always emphasized the importance of partnerships throughout every step of the journey, including funding, volunteer management, and marketing/visibility.
 Founded by the South King County Food Coalition (SKCFC), partnerships have always been based on sharing best practices and community support.
 A mantra often heard at SKCFC meetings is “Why reinvent the wheel?”.
 With so many players in the world of emergency food, the Harvest Against Hunger VISTA always seeks out partners and allies to lay the groundwork for community outreach and visibility.

 How do partnerships help with marketing and visibility?

 Partnerships amongst stakeholders inherently provide an opportunity for increased visibility and networking.
 By presenting to local Rotary Clubs and Chambers of Commerce, the Harvest VISTA has formed relationships with major leaders and stakeholders in the community, parents with connections to local schools, business owners and professionals, and many more.
 This type of grassroots networking creates meaningful connections and gives a name and face to the organization that can synergize with traditional types of marketing.